SCRedstone/playlist-backup/README.md

 Have you never noticed songs disappearing from your favourite YouTube/Soundcloud music playlists?
 This tool:

 * Creates backups of YouTube and Soundcloud playlists
-* Identifies deleted playlist contents by comparing it to your backups
+* Identifies deleted playlist contents by comparing it to backups

 #### [DOWNLOAD NOW!](https://github.com/SCRedstone/playlist-backup/releases)